saulfabregwiivc/Snes9xTX/README.txt

 ---April 22 2021---

 - Changed Filtering setting name to CRT Filter with On/Off option
-- Replaced Scanlines filter by tv2x filter (lighter scanlines that do not darken image)
+- Replaced Scanlines filter by CRT filter (lighter scanlines that do not darken image)
 - Removed hq2x filters (these filters take too many resources for Wii)
 - Removed Soft and Sharp video filtering (not work with Snes9x GX)
 - Removed "Auto" of name of saves and option to enable/disable it